-What makes hiking in Idaho so unique is the amazing diversity of landscapes.
+The diversity of landscapes is what makes hiking in Idaho so unique!
 You can spend the morning exploring the otherworldly expanse of lava flows at Craters of the Moon, and spend the night camping beside a stunning alpine lake.

 In eastern Idaho, you’ll find the quiet side of the Teton range near Driggs and Victor, with striking views of the famous peaks without the national park crowds.